patrickwoessner/wordpress-follow-me-sliding-widget-plugin/README.md

 Installation
 ----------------------------------------------
-To use this plugin in WordPress, upload the content of this repository to /wp-content/plugins/follow-me-sliding-widget-plugin/.
+To use this plugin in WordPress, upload the content of this repository to your /wp-content/plugins/ directory.